 - Use of international and regional human rights complaint mechanisms, with pro bono assistance from law students

 - Country visits and publication of our findings (click here for information about our country visits)

 Our work frequently involves close contact with family members and lawyers of colleagues whose rights have been abused.

-Since 1976, over 900 of the Committee’s cases have been resolved.
+Since 1976, nearly 1000 of the Committee’s cases have been resolved.
 Resolved cases are those on which the Committee is no longer working as the result of significant positive developments (e.g. release, acquittal)*.
 The CHR is also currently working on more than 70 cases.
 The map below provides a breakdown of current and resolved cases by region and by profession.
 These figures are updated twice yearly.

 *In some cases, resolved cases have been reopened as a result of new human rights abuses.
 Where this has occurred, the cases involved have been removed from the resolved case list and placed on the current case list.

 For information on recently resolved cases, see below.